JemmaEagleson/john-baskerville/README.md

 <h3>Version 6</h3>
 [Version 6](https://JemmaEagleson.github.io/john-baskerville/Version-6.html)

-In Version 6 I moved the styles to an External Styleshee and added the Baskerville font from Google Fonts.
+In Version 6 I moved the styles to an External Stylesheet and added the Baskerville font from Google Fonts.

 <h3>Version 7</h3>